DevAdv-CFC20/COVID19-research-assistant/README.md

 ## Dataset
-Kaggle has prepared free accessible datasets related to COVID-19 Open Research Dataset (CORD-19).<br>
+Kaggle has free accessible datasets related to COVID-19 Open Research Dataset (CORD-19).<br>
 The Cord-19 resource offers more than 158,000 scholarly articles, including over 75,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.<br>
 ![](reasource.png)<br>
-We found these datasets helpful to apply the Watson Discovery AI Search Engine on those articles.<br>
+We found these datasets useful to apply the Watson Discovery AI Search Engine on those articles.<br>
 With this provided datasets 158,000 scholarly articles, we have only prepared “comm_use_subset” which it has 9,120 articles to feed inside Watson Discovery.<br>
 ![](Data_Uploaded.png)<br>